Support for research fellowship applicants

 Applicants should allow plenty of time to prepare their applications (~6 months) and are urged to contact CATO well in advance of the submission deadline.

-Clinical Academic and Research Opportunities for Nurses, Allied Health Professionals, Healthcare Scientists, Midwives and Pharmacists
+Clinical Academic and Research Opportunities for Nurses, Midwives, Allied Health Professionals, Healthcare Scientists, Pharmacy Staff and Psychologists (NMAHPPs)

-The Imperial College AHSC is keen to attract and cultivate the brightest and most promising clinical academic researchers in all clinical healthcare professions.
-A key priority for the AHSC is to increase the number of Healthcare Professionals (Nurses, Midwives, Allied Health Professionals, Pharmacists and Healthcare Scientists) engaging in clinical academic research and give them opportunities to bring their expertise and questioning minds to the research table.
+The Imperial College AHSC is keen to attract and cultivate the most promising clinical academic researchers in all clinical healthcare professions.
+A key priority for the AHSC is to increase the number of NMAHPPs (Nurses, Midwives, Allied Health Professionals, Healthcare Scientists, Pharmacy Staff and Psychologists) engaging in clinical academic research and give them opportunities to bring their expertise and questioning minds to the research table.

-Activities to identify and develop the next generation of healthcare professional research leaders are overseen by the AHSC Education Committee and supported by the Clinical Academic Training Office.
-These include:
+Activities to identify and develop the next generation of NMAHPP research leaders are overseen by the AHSC Education Committee and supported by the Clinical Academic Training Office.
+These activities include:

 - Running research events and conferences